 My current research project is an analytical study Boundaries, Space and Register in Beethoven's Piano Music (Boydell, forthcoming) and I recently was contributing co-editor for Music and Exile (Brill, 2023) and Beethoven the European (Brepols, 2023).
 A work in progress is a monograph Wagner and Song: the Wesendonck Lieder in Context based both on my doctoral thesis at King’s College, London and more recent research.
 My recent rediscovery of Sir Henry Wood's orchestration of the song 'Träume' was performed at the 'Tribute to Sir Henry Wood' Prom on 31 August 2019 as part of the Wood 150th Birthday Proms season.
 For the 2013 Wagner Bicentenary, I presented a panel on 'Wagner and Israel' at the conference ‘Richard Wagner's Impact on His World and Ours’ (Leeds), performing a programme of Wagner songs in recital, and I covered the 2013 Zurich Wagner Festival for the TLS.
 Several articles on the songs have appeared in The Wagner Journal since 2014 and a chapter on Wagner song orchestrations in a book on music and philosophy (Springer).

-My research on Beethoven involves a focus on the structural and stylistic significance of register, with published studies of works for piano and string quartet.
-Beethoven courses I have taught have focused on less familiar works, for instance from the Bonn years and the Congress of Vienna period 1814-16; I am editor of Arietta, Journal of the Beethoven Piano Society of Europe.
+My research on Beethoven focuses on the structural and stylistic significance of register, with published studies of works for piano and string quartet.
+I teach courses on Beethoven at various institutions and am editor of Arietta, Journal of the Beethoven Piano Society of Europe.

 As a regular contributor to journals and magazines including, formerly, Tempo.
 Strad and Musical Times and currently Musical Opinion I have published articles and reviews about new music and teach related courses at City Literary Institute (Theory, Analysis and Music Appreciation) and Morley College (History of Opera).